Black-box Backdoor Defense via Zero-shot Image Purification: Introduction

 \section{Introduction}

-As machine learning becomes increasingly integrated into high-stakes applications such as healthcare~\cite{obermeyer2016predicting}, finance~\cite{kashyap2017machine}, and autonomous systems~\cite{zhang2017current}, ensuring the security and reliability of these models has become more critical, which includes defending against various backdoor attacks~\cite{gu2017badnets,chen2017targeted, nguyen2021wanet}.
-The backdoor attack is a type of attack on machine learning models in which an attacker can manipulate the model behavior by poisoning training data with malicious samples that contain a trigger pattern and a target label, or altering the weights of the model~\cite{li2022backdoor}.
-Although several defense strategies have been proposed in recent years to mitigate the effects of backdoor attacks, many of them require access to the model's internal structure and poisoned training data~\cite{li2022backdoor}.
-This is not always feasible in real-world black-box settings, as users are unable to check or audit the inner workings of the model.
-For example, end-users may prefer to use pre-trained models provided by third-party vendors, such as those available on AWS SageMaker~\cite{amazon-sagemaker} or Microsoft Azure Machine Learning~\cite{azure-machine-learning}, to save on computation costs.
-However, they also lose control over the model training or deploying processes.
-In such cases, backdoor attacks can be particularly harmful and hard to detect because the end-user can only access prediction results.
-This lack of transparency poses a significant challenge for detecting and defending against black-box backdoor attacks.
+Machine learning has been increasingly integrated into real-world applications such as healthcare~\cite{obermeyer2016predicting}, finance~\cite{kashyap2017machine} and computer vision~\cite{zhang2017current}.
+Despite great success, machine learning models are susceptible to adversaries such as backdoor attacks~\cite{gu2017badnets,chen2017targeted, nguyen2021wanet,tang2020embarrassingly,10.1145/3583780.3614784}, which compromises model security and reliability.
+Backdoor attacks can manipulate a model's behavior by injecting malicious samples into the training data or altering the model's weights.
+Although many defense strategies have been proposed to mitigate backdoor attacks, most of them require access to the model's internal structure and poisoned training data~\cite{li2022backdoor}.
+Deploying these defenses is challenging in real-world black-box scenarios, where defenders do not have access to verify or audit the inner workings of the model~\cite{guo2021aeva, guo2023scale}.
+For example, many developers and end-users now prefer using machine learning as a service (MLaaS), relying on models provided by third-party vendors for their applications.
+However, these models may contain backdoors, and due to copyright concerns, the services typically operate in a black-box setting with query-only access.
+In such scenarios, detecting and mitigating backdoor attacks is very difficult.